Yo1k/qaws/readme.md

 ## Run static checkers

-Use command `sudo docker ps` to find the `CONTAINER ID` for 'qwas-app'.
+Use command `sudo docker ls` to find the `CONTAINER ID` for 'qwas-app'.
 After that, run:

 ```shell
 $ sudo docker exec -it <CONTAINER ID> sh